abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 endmodule
 ```
 So, far we have all combinational logical circuits to perform *alu, branch, jal, jalr, luipc, lui*, and
-for load/store, we have logic to have load/store address, in case of *load* we have the wire signal that
+for *load/store*, we have logic to have load/store address, in case of *load* we have the wire signal that
-have read data from ram memory, and for *store* we have *op_a* as write data memory.
+have read data from ram memory, and for *store* we have *op/_a* as write data memory.

 Let's discuss how we are going to organize the processor, for our simple processor design, we omitted the
 pipeline mechanism to build processors (almost all high-performance use this technique), instead we will design a simple multi-cycle *processor*.